jtdaugherty/mathblog/README.md

  - `mathBackend`

     The backend used to render TeX math expressions.
-Can be either `gladtex` or `mathjax`.
-If `gladtex`, you will need the latest version of the `gladtex` program for best results.
+Right now the only possible value is `mathjax`.
 No special configuration is necessary for MathJax, as mathblog's default templates use CDN resources for MathJax.

  - `tikz`